 Instructions

-- Macaroni Salad Dressing: While macaroni is boiling, prepare the macaroni salad dressing.
-Combine vegan mayonnaise, apple cider vinegar, sugar, dijon mustard, salt, black pepper, and garlic powder.
+- Macaroni Salad Dressing: While the macaroni is cooking, make the dressing by combining vegan mayonnaise, apple cider vinegar, sugar, Dijon mustard, salt, black pepper, and garlic powder.
+Mix well.

-- Add the celery, bell pepper, onion, and carrots to the macaroni.
-Toss to combine.
-Pour the dressing over the macaroni salad and combine well.
+- Add the chopped celery, bell pepper, onion, and carrots to the cooled macaroni.
+Toss to mix.
+Pour the dressing over the salad and stir until everything is well coated.

-- Cover the bowl and allow the macaroni salad to chill for at least an hour.
+- Cover the bowl and refrigerate for at least one hour before serving.

 Notes